The True Life: A Plea for Corrupting the Young

 Author: Alain Badiou

-In his philosophy, Alain Badiou switches between psychoanalysis and Marxism.
+In his philosophy, Alain Badiou alternates between psychoanalysis and Marxism.
 He also builds on Heidegger’s existential and philosophical thinking, where the truth is found in the relationship between the individual and the world.
-Badiou’s key works mix existential insight with forbidding formal and logical arguments in a fundamental examination of the relation between the possible and the real.
+Badiou’s key works mix existential insight with daunting formal and logical arguments in a fundamental examination of the relation between the possible and the real.

-In a lighter – through a series of short and easily accessible writings – the eighty-year-old Badiou uses his concept of truth to illuminate general experiences and current problems.
+In a lighter manner – through a series of short and easily accessible writings – the eighty-year-old Badiou uses his concept of truth to illuminate general experiences and current problems.
 The basic idea being that truth emerges as an event where the possible finds space in the real.
-Seizing the truth in a love meeting could radically change reality – the moment becomes a relationship, perhaps lasting an entire lifetime.
-Politics can be the same: a feeling of injustice makes you an active witness.
-By being loyal to this experienced truth, you are helping to create a new political community and changing the world.
+Seizing the truth in a amorous encounter could radically change reality – the moment of love becomes a relationship, perhaps lasting an entire lifetime.
+Similarily, in politics : a feeling of injustice makes you an active witness.
+By being loyal to this experienced truth, you help creating a new political community and changing the world.

-Words to the young.
-The True Life is written as a speech to the young, placing it dangerously close to the often slightly embarrassing – and frequently paternal – words of wisdom on coming of age.
+The True Life is written as a speech to the young, placing it dangerously close to the often slightly embarrassing – and frequently paternalistic – words of wisdom on coming of age.
 To compensate for the somewhat plucky role as the keeper of knowledge, Badiou starts off referring to the wildest of all young poets, Rimbaud, who, somewhere, melancholically complains that ‘the true life is absent,’.
 Talking …

 Dear reader.
 You have already read a free review/view article today (but all industry news is free), so please come back tomorrow or login if you are a subscriber?
 For 9 euro, you will get full access to around 2000 articles, all our e-magazines – and receive the coming printed magazines.